krusynth/billhunt.dev/jobs.md

 You can follow this list with the RSS link above, and I also repost them to <a href="https://mastodon.publicinterest.town/@jobs">Public Interest Jobs on Mastodon</a>!

+Salary numbers below are the base rate, locality pay will increase these numbers (when eligible).
+For example, the Washington DC area has a +32.49% adjustment for 2023.
 For an explanation of pay grades, term positions, the senior executive service, and other government-specific information, check out the [Digital Policy Guide page on hiring](https://digitalpolicy.us/policies/hiring/).

 All descriptions below are added by me, based on my knowledge of the agency and role as posted; this content is not from the original posts and as such there may be inaccuracies.
 The filters provided may miss posts with unusual naming or grade scales.